Record ticket sales as WSL season kicks off

 Clubs are enjoying record ticket sales as the Women's Super League prepares to kick off this weekend and capitalise on England's memorable summer success in the European Championship.

+The opening of the campaign has been put back by a week following the death of Queen Elizabeth II, resulting in a number of showpiece games in front of bumper crowds which were due to start the season having to be postponed until later in the season.

-Ten of the 12 sides will play some matches at the larger main stadiums used by their male counterparts.
+However, excitement for the upcoming season is undimmed, and 10 of the 12 sides will play some matches at the larger main stadiums used by their male counterparts.

-Manchester City will welcome a sell-out crowd for their opening match against the Gunners on Sunday, and Brighton are hopeful of a record turn-out against Aston Villa.
+Manchester United are set to break their attendance record at Leigh Sport Village, with more than 6,500 tickets sold for their midday kick-off against Reading on Saturday.

-Meanwhile, Reading have five times the amount of season ticket holders compared to last year after increased interest following the Lionesses' Euro 2022 triumph.
+Meanwhile, Reading have five times the number of season ticket holders compared to last year after increased interest following the Lionesses' Euro 2022 triumph.

-And champions Chelsea have sold out their 1,500 season tickets for the second season in a row.
+Champions Chelsea have sold out their 1,500 season tickets for the second season in a row.

+- Everything you need to know about the new Women's Super League season

 - Will people stay on women's football bandwagon?